 - The College will continue to undertake Community Care Testing through the end of the Spring 2021 Semester.

 In addition to regular diagnostic, community care testing, we will provide on-campus point-of-care testing for students experiencing symptoms.

 COVID-19 testing is available on campus for all employees who live on campus, or who work in dining, safety and security, residential life, health services, sports medicine, and facilities operations.
 All other employees are also encouraged to be tested regularly.
-Rite Aid on 709 Main Street in Poughkeepsie offers a fast, easy, and free option.
+Rite Aid at 709 Main Street in Poughkeepsie offers a fast, easy, and free option.
 Sign up for an appointment online at their website.
-Many pharmacies and other locations locally offer fast, easy and free options.
+Many pharmacies and other locations locally offer fast, easy, and free options.

-Students and employees living on campus: please watch your email from Westchester Medical Center and from Health Services.
+Students and employees living on campus: Please watch your email from Westchester Medical Center and from Health Services.
 You will be asked to schedule regular appointments for COVID-19 testing.
 These will be approximately every two weeks, and in some cases more regularly.
 Failure to continue testing as required can result in being asked to leave the campus and study remotely.

 If you do not hear from a contact tracer, and you are worried that you were in contact with someone who tested positive, please reach out to Bridget Romani in Health Services at email@example.com.

 The College will assess the symptoms of the student population regularly and employees daily to identify emerging health concerns.
 Technology will be available to help individuals recall their previous movements to assist with contact tracing and will be used on a voluntary basis.